Three Hour Workshops

-In this series of workshops, we explore a variety of field-tested and evidence-based approaches for providing teens developmentally appropriate, effective, and transformative therapy.
-Packed with practical strategies, stories from the field, and a bit of inspiration, the workshops explore topics such as fostering therapeutic alliance, facilitating change, treating trauma, and more.
+These workshops are three hours long each.
+They explore field-tested and evidence-based approaches for providing teens developmentally appropriate, effective therapy.
+Packed with practical strategies, stories from the field, and a bit of inspiration, the workshops explore topics such as fostering therapeutic alliance, facilitating change, and more.

 Offerings include: